Characterizing the Training Dynamics of Private Fine-tuning with Langevin diffusion: DP Fine-tuning Convergence Rates

-\textbf{Pretrained features.} We evaluate a feature extractor $B$ by the least square error $\gamma(B):=\min_{u\in\mathbb{R}^{k}}\mathcal{L}(u,B)=Y^T(I_n-XB^T(XB^T)^{\dag})Y$, where $(\cdot)^{\dag}$ denotes the pseudo inverse of a matrix.
-This metric measures the optimal loss we can obtain by linear probing when fixing the current features.
-We denote the pretrained feature extractor as $B_0$.
-We use $\gamma$ as shorthand for the initial least square error of our pretrained feature extractor, i.e., $\gamma(B_0)$.
-We follow the common assumption in prior works \cite{NEURIPS2020_59587bff,kumar2022finetuning} and suppose $B_0$ has orthonormal rows.
+where $(\cdot)^{\dag}$ denotes the pseudo inverse of a matrix.
+This metric measures the optimal loss for LP when fixing the current features. $\gamma=\gamma(W_0)$ denotes the initial least square error.
+We suppose $W_0$ has orthonormal columns, following prior works \citep{tripuraneni2020transfer,kumar2022finetuning}.